 And finally, the GUI can display QoS stats per interface:

 CRC is a polynomial function on the frame which returns a 4B number in Ethernet.
-It will catch all single bit errors and a good percentage of double bit errors.
+It catches all single bit errors and a good percentage of double bit errors.
 It is thus meant to ensure that the frame was not corrupted in transit.
 If the CRC error counter is increasing, it means that when the hardware ran the polynomial function on the frame, the result was a 4B number which differed from the 4B number found on the frame itself.
 Frames can get corrupted due to several reasons such as duplex mismatch, faulty cabling, and broken hardware.
-However, some level of CRC errors should be expected and the standard allows up-to 10-12 bit-error-rate on Ethernet (1 bit out of 1012 can flip).
+However, some level of CRC errors are expected and the standard allows up-to 10-12 bit-error-rate on Ethernet (1 bit out of 1012 can flip).

 Both store-and-forward and cut-through Layer 2 switches base their forwarding decisions on the destination MAC address of data packets.
 They also learn MAC addresses as they examine the source MAC (SMAC) fields of packets as stations communicate with other nodes on the network.